How Do You Treat Ash Trees for EAB?

 Residential and commercial property owners with Ash trees need to ask themselves how much they value them since tree value comes from the following:

 There are about 1.5 million Ash trees in the Denver area.
-Once the EAB makes its presence known in Denver, it might be close to impossible to book an appointment with a tree service company.
-It is best to take the initiative and treat your Ash trees now by calling Ross Tree.
+Once the EAB arrives in Denver, it might be nearly impossible to book an appointment with a tree service company.
+It is best to take the initiative and treat your Ash trees now by contacting Ross Tree.

 Let us know how we can help you.